Environmental information regulations

 - email us at firstname.lastname@example.org

-- write to the council’s Freedom of Information Officer using the address on the right
+- write or phone the council’s Freedom of Information Officer (see Contact details on this page).

 Charging for environmental information